zee14913913/replit-credit-pilot/replit.md

 The main navigation features 7 core modules aligned with business workflow: DASHBOARD, CREDIT CARDS, SAVINGS, RECEIPTS, LOANS, REPORTS, and ADMIN.

 **Department Separation (CRITICAL)**:
-- **CREDIT CARDS Department**: Manages credit card customers (CHANG CHOON CHOW, CHEOK JUN YOON, etc.).
-All files stored in `credit_card_files/{customer_name}/` with Excel exports, monthly statements, and transaction details.
+- **CREDIT CARDS Department**: Manages credit card customers.
+Files stored in `credit_card_files/{customer_name}/` with Excel exports, monthly statements, and transaction details.
-- **ACCOUNTING Department** (Future): Reserved exclusively for Acc & Audit professional clients.
+- **ACCOUNTING Department** (Future): Reserved for Acc & Audit professional clients.
 Completely separate from credit card management.
 Files will be stored in `accounting_files/` when implemented.

 The **CREDIT CARDS** page is a central hub for uploading statements, managing suppliers, processing payments, OCR receipts, and viewing Excel files.

 ### Technical Implementations
 The backend uses Flask with SQLite and a context manager for database interactions.
 Jinja2 handles server-side rendering, complemented by Bootstrap 5 and Bootstrap Icons for the UI.
 Plotly.js provides client-side data visualization, and PDF.js is used for client-side PDF-to-CSV conversion.
 A robust notification system provides real-time updates.
 The AI system uses a unified client architecture supporting multiple providers (Perplexity primary, OpenAI backup) with automatic failover and environment-based configuration.

 **VBA Hybrid Architecture (INFINITE GZ Extension):** The system implements a client-server hybrid architecture where VBA (Windows Excel client) handles primary statement parsing, and Replit receives standardized JSON data via REST API.
 This architecture prioritizes accuracy and cost-efficiency: VBA directly reads Excel cells with 95%+ accuracy, avoiding expensive OCR services.
 PDF statements are converted to Excel using Tabula/Adobe Acrobat Pro client-side, then parsed by VBA.
-The system provides 5 VBA templates, Python PDF conversion tools, and dual API endpoints (/api/upload/vba-json for single files, /api/upload/vba-batch for batch uploads) with JSON format validation.
+The system provides 5 VBA templates, Python PDF conversion tools, and dual API endpoints (`/api/upload/vba-json` for single files, `/api/upload/vba-batch` for batch uploads) with JSON format validation.
 Python Excel parsers are retained as backup for system resilience.

 ### Feature Specifications
 **Core Features:**